Monday, August 04, 2025

 Birthdays and PTSD

-However, this year my birthday has fallen on Memorial Day, and I spent the day performing in a Memorial Day ceremony with the band I play with.
-The City of Sugar Land invited us to perform in their event, and Jeff, Mom, and David all came to watch the event (and us perform).
+My birthday happened to land on Memorial Day, and I spent it doing something meaningful: performing in a Memorial Day ceremony with the band I play with.
+The City of Sugar Land hosted the event, and they invited us to be part of the program.
+Jeff, Mom, and David came out to watch, which made it even more special.

+And you know what?
 It was a good day.
-No stress, no issues.
+No stress, no anxiety—just music, remembrance, and a little bit of healing.

 Wednesday, April 23, 2025